Business Aviation Travel Tips for Atlanta, GeorgiaMarch 17, 2015 by Stacey Farooqui

 Dining options in Atlanta are comprised of every type of cuisine imaginable.
 Some of the top-rated establishments in town are Canoe, Aviva by Kameel Mediterranean Grill, One Flew South (located at KATL) and South City Kitchen Midtown.
 Of course, being that Atlanta is the ninth largest city in the United States, it is best to research which restaurants are highly-rated for the part of town you will be visiting so you can avoid traffic and spend time relaxing, exploring and getting ready for your next flight.

-If you have questions about this article or about in-flight catering in Atlanta, contact me at email@example.com.
+If you have questions about in-flight catering in Atlanta, contact firstname.lastname@example.org.